Feleipe Franks Shreds Michigan as Florida Wins 2018 Peach Bowl

 The team will have several options to fill the void heading into next season.

-Chris Evans and Tru Wilson, who ranked second and third in rushing this year, are slated to return for their senior seasons.
+Chris Evans and Tru Wilson, who ranked second and third on the team in rushing this year, are slated to return for their senior seasons.
 For now, it seems they're on track for a timeshare to open 2019, but that's far from certain, especially after neither impressed in the bowl game.

 An alternative could be incoming freshman Zach Charbonnet, a 4-star prospect and the No. 3 running back in the 2019 class, according to 247Sports' composite rankings.
 The Oaks Christian (Calif.)
-School standout was named the Los Angeles Times' All-Star football back of the year Saturday.
+School standout was named the Los Angeles Times' back of the year Saturday.

 Football Recruit. @FootballRecruit